“But For” and “Substantial Factor” are Two Different Ways to Test Whether Defendant Caused Plaintiff’s Injury

 How do we know whether a defendant’s breach caused the injury?
 Two types of tests you will commonly see in the US are the “but for” and the “substantial factor” tests.

-Sometimes a plaintiff would have gotten damaged even if the defendant did not act carelessly but we still want to hold the defendant responsible.
-The classic US case is where a defendant causes one fire, the weather or another defendant causes another fire, and the plaintiff loses his house in one giant fire when the two fires converge.
+Sometimes a plaintiff would likely have gotten injured regardless of the defendant’s tortious action or inaction, however, a court might still hold the defendant responsible.
+The classic US case studied in law school is where a defendant causes one fire, the weather or another defendant causes another fire, and the plaintiff loses his house in one giant fire when the two fires converge.

 The substantial factor test is important in toxic injury cases.
 For example, if a defendant works in a factory and develops cancer, he might allege that the cancer resulted from asbestos poisoning.
 The defendant factory owner will likely question whether the factory’s asbestos was a substantial factor in causing the cancer or whether other factors played a far more significant role.